ConfettiFX/The-Forge/README.md

 ![Warzone Mobile](Screenshots/Warzone%20Mobile/WZM-LIMITEDRELEASE-1128-TOUT.jpg)

 ### Visibility Buffer
 We removed CPU cluster culling and simplified the animation data usage.
-Now traingle filtering only takes one dispatch each frame again.
+Now triangle filtering only takes one dispatch each frame again.

-### Swappy frame pacer is now vailable in Android/Vulkan
+### Swappy frame pacer is now available in Android/Vulkan
 We integrated the [Swappy](https://developer.android.com/games/sdk/frame-pacing) frame pacer into the Android / Vulkan eco system.

-### GPUCfg system improved with more ids and less string compares
+### GPUCfg system improved with more IDs and fewer strings compared
-we did another pass on the GPUCfg system and now we can generate the vendor Ids and model Ids with a python script to keep the *_gpu.data list easily up to date for each platform.
+we did another pass on the GPUCfg system and now we can generate the vendor IDs and model IDs with a Python script to keep the *_gpu.data list easily up to date for each platform.
 We removed most of the name comparisons and replaced them with the id comparisons which should speed up parsing time and is more specific.

 ### Screen-Space Shadows in UT9